tweinfeld/element-f/README.md

 }, ["one", "two"]);
 ```

-### Usage
+#### Usage Examples
-To define a custom element using the standard class notation:
+To define a custom element using standard class notation, you'd write something like:

 ```javascript
 class MyButton extends HTMLElement {